2012 Costa Rica earthquake: Damage

 There were reports of homes destroyed in the cantons of Hojancha, Nicoya, Nandayure, and Santa Cruz of the province of Guanacaste.
 Building damage was reported in San José, including broken windows, cracks on walls, and materials detached from the buildings.
 In the city center of San José, many people stopped working and grouped on the streets waiting for safety checks for the buildings.
 In total, at least 169 houses were damaged.
 Cracks were found at the dyke protecting Filadelfia from the Tempisque River.
 The Hospital Monseñor Sanabria in Puntarenas suffered damage, and the building was partially closed.

 School classes were cancelled for one day in stricken areas and students were evacuated.
 Fifty-five thousand people were deprived of running water in the provinces of Puntarenas and Guanacaste.
 A water tank in Filadelfia collapsed.
 Power losses were reported in some areas in and around the capital city San José and in the Nicoya Peninsula and the Chira Island.
 GSM and 3G services were interrupted in some places near the epicentre.

 Relief and reconstruction

-Following the earthquake, the Ministry of Public Education announced that 56 schools in the country would have to be demolished and rebuilt at a preliminary cost of ₡3 billion.
+Following the earthquake, the Ministry of Public Education announced that 56 schools in the country would have to be demolished and rebuilt at a preliminary cost of ₡3 billion (US$6 million).
 The final bill will be higher, however, because many other schools suffered lesser damage which also requires repair.
 The Costa Rican Red Cross deployed emergency teams with about 205 members and 66 vehicles.
-According to a preliminary estimation from the Costa Rican government, the earthquake caused a loss of about ₡ 22.36 billion.
+According to a preliminary estimation from the Costa Rican government, the earthquake caused a loss of about ₡22.36 billion (US$44.8 million).
 Facing the damage, the president of Costa Rica expressed the need of a loan from the World Bank.